learnlatex/learnlatex.github.io/en/more-12.md

 title: "More on: Citations and references"
 ---

-## Dealing wth non-English sorting
+## Dealing with non-English sorting

 The BibTeX program was written primarily to deal with references in English.
 It is very limited in handling accented characters, and even more limited with